-The common PDE5 drugs approved in the United States are sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis).
+The common PDE5 drugs approved in the United States are sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), or avanafil (Stendra).
 Actual head-to-head trials between these drugs have not been done to date to see which is the superior drug.
 Details on each of these medications for erectile dysfunction are outlined below.

 What is sildenafil (Viagra)?

 Sildenafil (Viagra) was the first oral phosphodiesterase type 5 (PDE5) inhibitor approved by the FDA in the United States for the treatment of erectile dysfunction (it is not approved for women).
 Sildenafil inhibits PDE5, which is an enzyme that destroys cGMP.
 By inhibiting the destruction of cGMP by PDE5, sildenafil allows cGMP to accumulate.
 The cGMP in turn prolongs relaxation of the smooth muscle of the corpora cavernosa.
 Relaxation of the corpora cavernosa smooth muscle allows blood to flow into the penis resulting in increased engorgement of the penis.
 In short, sildenafil increases blood flow into the penis and decreases blood flow out of the penis.